Skip to content

 Salesforce

-Salesforce offers an ecosystem that’s made up of thousands of integrations.
-Not only can you integrate with already popular applications but you can also create custom integrations if you need to.
-This can be incredibly useful if you use less popular applications.
+Salesforce offers an ecosystem of thousands of integrations.
+You can integrate with already popular applications and create custom integrations if necessary, which can be incredibly useful if you use less popular applications.

 HubSpot

-HubSpot continues to evolve and is now in a position to offer over 100 options when it comes to integrating the platform with apps and web services.
-Ranging from free to specific team apps, there's a whole host of integrations you can check out on the marketplace.
+HubSpot continues to evolve and now offers over 1,500 options for integrating the platform with apps and web services.
+The marketplace has a whole host of integrations, ranging from free to specific team apps.

 Support

-Whenever new technology is implemented, you’re bound to need a certain level of support to help you introduce it as smoothly as possible.
-Well, luckily with both of these platforms, there’s a certain standard of free support available.
+Whenever new technology is implemented, you need a certain level of support to help you introduce it as smoothly as possible.
+Luckily, both platforms offer a certain standard of free support.

 Salesforce